Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

-### Breakdown of the single-attention head
+### Breakdown of the above single-attention head diagram

+I had always been confused about the dimensionality of these matrix operations.
+I have deliberately over-annotated as I believe its a key part to understanding the full picture, and that my future self might come back to thank me.
 <ol>
   <li> Matrix multiplication between query and key matrices, the output size will be (context_len, context_len) </li>
   <li> Apply softmax to get a probability distribution that sums to 1.
 The way to interpret the matrix is that: each row corresponds to a word, and we can tell how much other words in the sequence influence the meaning of the current word based on the weights assigned.
 (We have omitted the scaled dot product attention version in this post) </li>
-  <li> Matrix multiply with the value matrix to get the attention vector, which has size (context_len, embed_dim)</li>
+  <li> Matrix multiply with the value matrix to get what we call in this post as : the attention vector, which has dimension (context_len, embed_dim)</li>
   <li> Matrix multiply with a linear layer </li>
 </ol>

 (Jumping slightly ahead, as we will see, the output of this step is our contextual word embedding, and we will add it to our original non-contextual word embedding in the residual layer.)

 ## 1b) Multiple attention heads
-In practice however, we do not use a single attention head.
+In practice, however, we do not use a single attention head.
 There is a huge incentive to learn many of such single-attention heads (parameterized by the Query, Key and Value matrices) so that each head will learn a different aspect of the complex relationship in the original sequence.
 With multiple heads, we now have an additional hyperparameter denoted: **num_head**.
 For this post, let's set it to 2 for simplicity.

+A shortcoming of the single-attention head is likely that it is not very expressive when we only learn one big comprehensive set of Query, Key and Value matrices, where you can think of it as a "generalist".
+With multiple heads, we are facilitating the environment for more "specialists".
+But again this is only intuition and speculation.

 **Note: Requires Embed_dim % Num_head = 0**